hmrc/email-verification/README.md

 ## POST /request-passcode
 Generates a passcode and sends an email with the passcode to the specified email address.
-The `teamName` field is inserted at the end of the email in the following sentence:
+The `serviceName` field is inserted at the end of the email in the following sentence:
-`From the [teamName] team`
+`From the [serviceName] team`

 **Request body**